CSIRO-enviro-informatics/prov-show/README.md

 #### Citation
 If you would like to refer to this repository, please do so using the URI http://promsns.org/repo/prov-svg.
 A standard software repository citation might look like:

 > Car, N.J.
 (2017) PROV SVG.
-Code Repository using Git version control.
-Avalable online at http://promsns.org/repo/prov-svg, accessed yyyy-mm-dd.
+Python 3.6 Flask code Repository using Git version control.
+Available online at http://promsns.org/repo/prov-svg, accessed yyyy-mm-dd.

 ### Author
 **Nicholas Car**